vsrinivas/fuchsia/docs/program_loading.md

 in
 [`<launchpad/launchpad.h>`](../system/ulib/launchpad/include/launchpad/launchpad.h) but
 is not formally documented.
 The `launchpad` API is not described here.
-Its treatment of executable files and process startup forms the Magenta system ABI for program loading.
+Its treatment of executable files and process startup forms the Zircon system ABI for program loading.
 The [lowest userspace layers of the system](userboot.md) implement the same protocols.
 It's anticipated that in the future most process launching in the system will be done by a system service that uses `launchpad` in its implementation, rather than by direct use of the library.

-Filesystems are not part of the lower layers of Magenta API.
+Filesystems are not part of the lower layers of Zircon API.
 Instead, program loading is based on [VMOs](objects/vm_object.md) and on IPC protocols used via [channels](objects/channel.md).

 A program loading request starts with:

- * a handle to a VMO containing the executable file (`MX_RIGHT_READ` and `MX_RIGHT_EXECUTE` rights are required)
+ * a handle to a VMO containing the executable file (`ZX_RIGHT_READ` and `ZX_RIGHT_EXECUTE` rights are required)
  * a list of argument strings (to become `argv[]` in a C/C++ program)
  * a list of environment strings (to become `environ[]` in a C/C++ program)
  * a list of initial [handles](handles.md), each with